rambo1022/Project-1/README.md

 # Project-1
-Create a function stock/financial web-app
+Created a functioning stock/financial ticker and heat map that tracks hot cyrpotcurrency buys